Thalner: History

 According to a local grant, in 1128, while the country for 32.18 km (20 miles) around was ' without a light', and twenty-seven of its forts were deserted, Thalner prospered under Javaji and Govaji of the Tale sub-division of Gavali rajas or the Abhira kings.
 At that time, Daulatrao, son of Bajirao of Daulatabad came to the people of Khandesh, and finding Thalner flourishing established Javaji's family as headmen of the town.

 In 1370, when Firozshah Tughluq (1351–1388) granted Malik Raja Faruqi an estate on the south border of Gujarat, Malik chose Thalner as his headquarters.
 In 1371, defeated by the Gujarat king, Malik was forced to take refuge in Thalner fort.
 On his death in 1399 Malik left Thalner to his second son Iftikar Khan.
 But in 1417 with the aid of the Sultan of Malwa, Nasir Khan, the elder son, wrested it from his brother.
 In 1498 Thalner was invaded by Mahmud Begada, king of Gujarat, whose army laid waste the district and would not retire till arrears of tribute were paid.
 In 1511 Mahmud Begada granted Thalner with about one-half of Khandesh to Malik Hissamuddin, a noble of his court.
 But in the next year, Hissamuddin was murdered and Thalner was restored to Khandesh.
 In 1566 it was the scene of the defeat of the Khandesh king Miran Muhammad Shah II by Changiz Khan of Gujarat.
 In 1600, when it passed to Emperor Akbar, Thalner was noticed as being of great strength though in a plain.
 In 1660 Tavernier mentioned it as one of the places of trade on the Surat and Burhanpur line.

 In 1750 it was a strong fort, the centre of thirty-two little governments.
 Shortly after this, it passed to the Peshwa, and was by him made over to Holkar, who, around 1800, pledged it to the Nimbalkars.
-It was recovered the following year and kept by the Holkar family until in 1818, under the terms of the Mandesar treaty, it was handed over to the British.
+It was recovered the following year and kept by the Holkar family until in 1818, when, under the terms of the Mandesar treaty, it was handed over to the British Government.